-[3] The subject property is a single storey A2 quality building located in the Beltline District, and specifically in the BL4 sub-district, constructed in 1975.
-The building has a total of 6,341 square feet (SF) of assessed space demised into four bays or units.
-Two units, consisting of a total of 3,217 SF, are assessed as "fast food restaurant" at \$36/SF.
-Two units, consisting of a total of 3,124 SF, are assessed as "retail" space at \$27/SF.
+[3] The subject property is a single storey A2 quality building located in the Beltline District, and specifically in the BL6 sub-district.
+The building was constructed in 1978, with a total of 2,475 square feet (SF) of assessed retail space on the main level and 2,322 SF of storage space in the below-grade level.
+The 2013 assessment is prepared using the income approach.
+The rental rate assigned to the retail space is \$32/SF, the rental rate assigned to the storage space is \$5/SF.
 Both space components are assigned an operating cost of \$12/SF, vacancy rate of 9.5% and non-recoverable rate of 1%.
 The capitalization rate used is 5.5%.
-The 2013 assessment calculated using these rates is \$3,120,000.
+The 2013 assessment calculated using these rates is \$1,370,000.